fahmidur/seedbox-1/README.md

   must match the output of running `hostname` on the Seedbox.
 - `env.BT_DOWNLOADS_PATH` -- This should be the local path to your Torrent download folder.
 This will be mounted into the torrent service container.
+- `env.FIREWALL_VPN_INPUT_PORTS` -- This should be the open port assigned to your VPN device.

 ## Usage (Local/Development)